A Precise Calculation of Delayed Coincidence Selection Efficiency and Accidental Coincidence Rate: Data Model and Simplification

 \subsection{Data model}

-A model is built up to demonstrate different types of events.
-Although the context used is closer to the physics of the reactor neutrino experiments, there is no loss of generality.
-In the following we use $e$ and $n$ to represent the positron and neutron from an IBD reaction respectively, $s$ for random background (or singles) and $\mu$ for muon.
-The features of the event types are described below:
+A model was built up to address issues on the precise background evaluation due to the complex data structure.
+In the following we use $e$ and $n$ to represent the positron and neutron from an IBD reaction respectively, $s$ a random background (or single) and $\mu$ for a muon.
+The features of each type of event are described below.

-1) The most interesting event is the delayed coincident event including a prompt signal, $e$, and a delayed signal, $n$.
-The event rate of IBDs is assumed to be $R_{IBD}$.
-The time between the prompt and the delay signal can be complex.
-For the three neutrino experiments mentioned above, the neutron capture cross section varies with its momentum, so that an exponential distribution is only a pool approximation for the neutron capture time.
-Here an abstract form $P_{delay}(t)$ is used to represent the delayed signals' time distribution.
+1) The event of central importance is the delayed-coincidence IBD event, including a prompt signal $e$ and a delayed signal $n$.
+The event rate of IBD's is assumed to be $R_{\rm IBD}$.
+The time between the prompt and delay signals can be complicated.
+For the three neutrino experiments mentioned above, the neutron capture cross section varies with its momentum, so that an exponential distribution is a poor approximation for the neutron capture time.
+An abstract form $P_{delay}(t)$ is used to represent the delayed signals' time distribution.

-2) Random signals, or singles, include those decays from residual radioactive nuclei in the detector or other non-correlated detector noise.
-Random signals occur with a uniform distribution, or equivalently the time interval between two random signals follows an exponential distribution with an average value of $1/R_s$, where $R_s$ is the singles rate.
+All $^9$Li/$^8$He, fast neutron and $^{241}$Am-$^{13}$C backgrounds have a correlated delayed signal caused by a real neutron.
+For the $^9$Li/$^8$He background, neutrons are emitted from the beta-delayed neutron decay of $^9$Li or $^8$He. the fast neutron background's prompt signal is the recoil of the neutron.
+Similarly, the $^{241}$Am-$^{13}$C background's prompt signal is also from the recoil of the neutron from the source.
+In terms of delayed-coincidence selection, they are not distinguishable from the IBD events, so that they are all categorized as coincident events and presented as IBDs in later discussion.
+Details on how to identify these coincident backgrounds with energy information, etc.\ can be found elsewhere~\cite{DC1st, RENO1st, DYB1st, DC2, DCnH, DYB2, DYB3, DYBnH, Kamland} and is beyond the scope of this paper.

-3) Cosmic Ray muons are always present.
-They themselves are usually easy to identify because of their high energy deposit.
-The spallation products of muons, however, can cause a brief increase of random signal rate, which causes a trouble for the delayed coincidence event searching.
-Therefore a passive veto window is applied for each muon.
-The chance to produce spallation products depends on how far a muon track is from the sensitive region and the energy deposit.
-Based on this knowledge, different muon veto window lengths can be chosen to maximize the live time and at the same time have a good control of spallation background.
+2) Random signals, or singles, include decays from residual radioactive nuclei in the detector and from the environment, or other non-correlated detector noise.
+Random signals occur with a uniform distribution, {\it i.e.} the time interval between two random signals follows an exponential distribution with an average value of $1/R_s$, where $R_s$ is the single rate.